Kanban-Zai/kanban-zai-version-1.0/modules/core.md

 # INTRODUCTION

-All Kanban-Zai modules introduce and explain settings and team norms.
+All Kanban-Zai modules introduce and explain values, settings and team norms.
+Not all modules introduce all things, but can.

 # DESCRIPTION

-## About Kanban-Zai
+The core of Kanban-Zai is the yaml configuration file.
+Kanban-Zai is a microservice at heart and this file may be aggregated by anyone, for any legal purpose.

 * This core module introduces the base concepts of Kanban-Zai and some initial settings and team norms.
 * The core module may not be modified.
 * The core module must be used by ALL (100%) Kanban-Zai implementations

-## How to work

-The default working mindset of any Kanban-Zai team is encapsulated in the principles of :-

-* automation
-* evidence
-* intuition

-What this means is that constant discipline is to automate as much as possible.
-Anything that can be automated, must be.
-Evidence must be continually collected and evaluated but acted upon only when its provenance is assured.
-Where automation and evidence will not provide outcomes the teams intuition must be relied on.

-Disciplined application of these principles will build trust, efficiency and scalability.

-## Extend and customize

-The core of Kanban-Zai is the yaml configuration file.
-Kanban-Zai is a microservice at heart and this file may be aggregated by anyone, for any legal purpose.

-NOTE:
 * kanban-zai.yaml must be held in a public repo.
 * All changes to kanban-zai.yaml must be tracked from the day it was commited.